-7.5.2 Determination of Flow
+- 7.5.2 Alternative Service Charge.
+Dischargers may request the application of an Alternative Service Charge for use.
+The acceptance of such requests and the formation and continuing application of an Alternative Service Charge shall be at the sole discretion of the District.
+The Alternative Service Charge shall be based on the quantity and quality of water being discharged to the sewer from the discharger's facility, measured by a means acceptable to the District.
+The District may revise an Alternative Service Charge, or discontinue the application of an Alternative Service Charge to a discharger and apply the rates specified in the Schedule of Rates and Charges, if the District determines, in its sole discretion, that the Alternative Service Charge does not adequately recover costs in accordance with the purposes described in Section 7.5.1; such action may, but need not, be taken in conjunction with any enforcement remedies under Section 7.6. - (1) Determination of Flow.
 There are three methods for determining the volume of wastewater discharged into the sewer: direct measurement, metered water supply, or adjusted metered water supply.
 Those users exceeding 10% of the design capacity of any District sewerage facility may be required to provide a continuous, automatic total flow measurement system incorporating flow indication, totalization, and recording of the wastewater flow (direct measurement system).
 Those users not required to have a continuous wastewater flow measurement system shall use metered water supply or adjusted metered water supply measurements to determine flow.
-The District shall approve the method of wastewater flow measurement to be used in each instance.

-7.5.2.1 Direct Measurement

-Direct Measurement reports the volume of industrial wastewater determined by a full time flow meter, measuring the wastewater leaving the plant.
+The District shall approve the method of wastewater flow measurement to be used in each instance. - (a) Direct Measurement.
+Direct Measurement reports the volume of industrial wastewater determined by a full time flow meter, measuring the wastewater leaving the plant. - (b) Metered Water Supply.

-7.5.2.2 Metered Water Supply

 Metered water supply reports the amount of industrial wastewater discharged when the flow volume is a measurement of the total water entering the user's plant.
-This amount can be taken from water bills or flow measuring device which measures the intake of water from either the District, water wells, or other sources.

-7.5.2.3 Adjusted Metered Water Supply
+This amount can be taken from water bills or flow measuring device which measures the intake of water from either the District, water wells, or other sources. - (c) Adjusted Metered Water Supply.
 Adjusted metered water supply reports the amount of industrial wastewater discharged when amounts of water consumed in plant operations are subtracted from the total volume of metered water entering the plant.
 This results in a calculated rather than a measured flow volume of industrial wastewater leaving the plant.
 The adjusted metered water supply is determined by deducting measured quantities of water consumed in plant operations from the metered water supply.

-- 7.5.3 Determination of Biological Oxygen Demand (BOD) and Suspended Solids (SS) For Charge For Use - (1) The BOD and SS concentrations required for charge for use will be determined from the average of six samples.
-Each sample shall be a 24 hour composite collected proportional to flow.
-Each 24 hour composite sample must have individual samples taken at least once per hour during all 24 hours or any lesser number of hours that wastewater is flowing into the sewer. - (2) The samples collected shall be in accordance with proper sampling and handling techniques outlined in the latest edition of "Standard Methods" or that publication entitled "Methods for Chemical Analysis of Water and Wastes", published by the EPA or other appropriate methods approved for use by the Regional Board.
+(2) Determination of Biological Oxygen Demand (BOD) and Suspended Solids (SS).

+- (a) The BOD and SS concentrations in the discharged wastewater shall be determined in accordance with the results of analytical tests performed on samples collected by the District and/or discharger and in a manner specified by the District.
+The frequency of sampling to determine wastewater strength shall be determined by the District. - (b) The samples collected shall be in accordance with proper sampling and handling techniques outlined in the latest edition of "Standard Methods for the Examination of Water and Wastewater" (American Public Health Association), and/or 40 CFR 136 "Guidelines Establishing Test Procedures for the Analysis of Pollutants", promulgated by the EPA or other appropriate methods approved for use by the Regional Board.
 Samples collected shall be delivered to a California State Certified Laboratory for analysis within the holding period of the sample.
-The District may require samples to be split for concurrent analyses.
+The District may require samples to be split for concurrent analyses. - (3) The Alternative Service Charge for District approved dischargers shall be computed by the following formula: